Are you ready to love your food and feed your life?

 Pasture-Raised Chicken

-The Sussex Chicken originated in the county of Sussex, England where they were prized as a table fowl more than 100 years ago.
+The Sussex Chicken originated in the county of Sussex, England, where it was prized as a table fowl more than 100 years ago.

-Sussex is one of the oldest breeds of chickens with superior flavor.
+Sussex is one of the oldest breeds of chickens and has superior flavor.

-Our chickens are pasture-raised, organic & non-gmo fed.
-Poultry is processed on-farm, frozen in BPA free shrink wrapped bags.
+Our chickens are pasture-raised, organic, and non-GMO fed.
+The poultry is processed on-farm and frozen in BPA-free shrink-wrapped bags.